College of Architecture, Design, and the Arts

 From this setting, the college also advances a global agenda: to break ground in the arts and arts research and to generate new knowledge, informed by both historical precedent and the use of new technologies for expression and instruction.
 The College of Architecture, Design, and the Arts extends the traditional boundaries of research and practice in order to meet the challenges of a changing economy.
 Faculty and students alike realize that the next generation of graduates must be equipped to operate creatively and knowledgeably in a broadening cultural arena and to think with an international perspective.
 To that end, the college has attracted a number of internationally recognized faculty and developed student exchange programs in Argentina, Austria, Brazil, Canada, France, Germany, Hong Kong, Italy, The Netherlands, Mexico, Russia, Sweden, and Switzerland.

 The College of Architecture, Design, and the Arts is composed of the School of Architecture, the School of Art & Art History, the School of Design, and the School of Theatre & Music, as well as the Jane Addams Hull-House Museum, a National Historic Landmark and museum committed to social justice, and Gallery 400, a dynamic, cutting edge contemporary art gallery.
-Curricula are offered in architecture, art, art history, design, and theatre and music, leading to the baccalaureate in those fields.
+Curricula are offered in architecture, art, art history, design, interdisciplinary education in the arts, and theatre and music, leading to the baccalaureate in those fields.
 The core of the architecture programs is the intensive development of design work and ideas in the studio, supported by courses in architectural theory and technology.
 Art and art history emphasize social and global awareness and contemporary conceptual inquiry through both visual and scholarly production.
+Located in the School of Art & Art History, the Ideas (Integrated Design and Arts) BA offers students a degree linking all the arts through practice-based learning with an emphasis on emerging technology.
 Design programs develop sophisticated form-making skills in order to produce designers adept at formulating and advocating ideas.
 The School of Theatre & Music provides innovative, rigorous, and comprehensive academic and performance programs as part of its diverse, urban context.

 For information on the College of Architecture, Design, and the Arts, see the web page http://cada.uic.edu.